giry-dev/mangrove-docs/docs/developers/protocol/technical-references/overview.md

 ## Call sequence overview

-The diagram below summarizes the call sequence induced by a taker order.
+The diagram below summarizes the call sequence induced by a market order.
 Notice that first the `makerExecute` functions is executed for all offers, and only subsequently are the `makerPosthook` functions of the offers executed.

 import useBaseUrl from '@docusaurus/useBaseUrl';